Planning Long-Term Care

 You cannot count on Medicare, Medigap, or supplemental health insurance to pay for your Long-term Care.

-It's important to have the correct legal documents in place when planning for care.
+It's important to have the correct legal documents in place when planning for care; especially if planning for Medicaid benefits.

 Powers of Attorneys –